 21. Sophie Calle, Prenez soin de vous, 2007

-In 2007, Sophie Calle’s then boyfriend ended their relationship via an email which closed with the words “prenez soin de vous” – “take care of yourself”.
+In 2007, Sophie Calle’s then-boyfriend ended their relationship via an email that closed with the words “prenez soin de vous” – “take care of yourself”.
 She distributed this email among 107 women, chosen for their professions, and asked them to interpret his words.
 Amongst the responses are linguistic criticism, legal analyses, dance interpretations, coding, and even a short film of a cockatoo slowly eating the printed note.
 The assorted responses are brought together in this extraordinary exploration of relationships and vulnerability.

 22. Antony Gormley, Angel of the North, 1998

-Known for his anthropomorphic statues, often based on casts of his own body, this is one of Antony Gormley’s best known works, and is almost certainly his most visible.
+Known for his anthropomorphic statues, often based on casts of his own body, this is one of Antony Gormley’s best-known contemporary artworks and is almost certainly his most visible.
 It took four years and £800,000 to construct, and now stands proudly in Gateshead, UK.
 The wings are angled slightly inward to suggest an embrace, and the sculpture is meant to represent the past, present, and future of the land it stands upon – from coal mining into the information age.